jblindsay/whitebox-tools/README.md

 # WhiteboxTools

-*Bringing the power to Whitebox GAT to the world at large*
+*Bringing the power of Whitebox GAT to the world at large*

 - [Desciption](#description)
 - [Installation](#installation)